tinygrad/tinygrad/docs/quickstart.md

     return self.log_softmax().mul(y).sum() / loss_mask.sum()
 ```

-As we can see in this implementation of cross entropy loss, there are certain operations that tinygrad does not support.
+As we can see in this implementation of cross-entropy loss, there are certain operations that tinygrad does not support.
-Namely, operations that are load/store or assigning a value to a tensor at a certain index.
+Namely, operations that are load/store or assign a value to a tensor at a certain index.
 Load/store ops are not supported in tinygrad because they add complexity when trying to port to different backends and 90% of the models out there don't use/need them.

 For our optimizer we will be using the traditional stochastic gradient descent optimizer with a learning rate of 3e-4.